 Additives such as vitamin E acetate, squalene, synthetic cannabinoids, flavours, thinning agents and carrier oils are dangerous ingredients prohibited in many countries including Australia.

 Improper use of vapes and toxic by-products caused by oxidation of e-liquid or metals in vape devices pose health risks that have yet to be fully understood by researchers.

-For safe and monitored use of prescription CBD vaping it is essential to have the guidance of your GP or a well-informed doctor such as those at CA Clinics.
+For monitored use of prescription plant-based vaping it is essential to have the guidance of your GP or a well-informed doctor.